 What: A full service upscale dispensary and lounge.

-Why it’s Great: This is a cannabis destination of its own, with a dab bar and full combustion smoking lounge, tourists and locals can relish in a climate controlled and safe space to consume the cannabis they just bought.
+Why it's Great: This is a cannabis destination of its own, with a dab bar and full combustion smoking lounge, tourists and locals can relish in a climate controlled and safe space to consume the cannabis they just bought.
 Barbary Coast was among the first dispensaries to receive a consumption license from the city of San Francisco—total landmark status.
-Celebrate by twisting up their premium cannabis offerings with some Shine 24K Gold Papers.
+Celebrate by twisting up their premium cannabis offerings with some classic Raw papers.

 Where: 161 Adeline Street, Oakland

 What: A dispensary, vape lounge, and mini cannabis museum.

 Why it's Great: Sharing a Volcano bag of the best Oakland has to offer over a cup of tea is a charming reason to pop by Magnolia, but people looking for speed can order online and pick up in person one of their dozens of strains.

 What: An app-based cannabis delivery service.